agrosh24/onitama/README.md

-# onitama all possible cards generator
+# onitama all possible cards generator\n
 holds all the files to make 12926 custom onitama cards the original game has cards that can move to, at maximum, 24 different spaces each card can either move to 2, 3, or 4 of the 24 spaces